JacquesVandewiele/getting-and-cleaning-data/README.md

   - library(dplyr)

 - run_analysis() executes the script
-- the result can be found in the set working directory
+- the result can be found in the working directory

 - five steps are executed
   - Merges the training and the test sets to create one data set.